Here’s the sobering reality.

 - Location: The United States and Asia were prime targets for data breaches in 2019, making it more likely for businesses and industries in these areas to receive cyber attacks.

 And those are our suggestions for staying protected in 2020!
 We hope you walk away from this article armed with actionable knowledge to protect your business against the top cybersecurity risks for 2020 and beyond.
-If you’d like to analyze your business for specific vulnerabilities, we at Varay offer a free security assessment that empowers you to take specific action in protecting your business.
+If you’d like to analyze your business for specific vulnerabilities, we at Varay offer a that empowers you to take specific action in protecting your business.